-18. There are no other administrative procedures, apart from import licensing and similar administrative procedures, required prior to importation.
+- 18. There are no other administrative procedures, apart from import licensing and similar administrative procedures, required prior to importation. - 19.
+Not applicable.

-11 TOBACCO PRODUCTS
+10 TOBACCO PRODUCTS

 1. Tobacco products are subject to licensing/approval requirements of the Health Science Authority (HSA) of Singapore before an import and wholesale licence can issued for their entry into Singapore.